Don't Copy That Floppy: Popularity online

-In the mid 2000s, the popularity of the video was revived, but this time as a meme.
+In the mid-2000s, the popularity of the video was revived, but this time as a meme.
 Since the creators have always allowed noncommercial copying of the film, it became a viral video after video-sharing sites such as Google Video and YouTube went online in the mid-2000s.
 The video first gained popularity on the site YTMND in 2004 and then gained (and regained) widespread YouTube popularity in 2005, 2006, and 2008, sparking user-generated remixes and parodies, and is now considered a popular internet meme.

 Sequel

-In May 2009, the Software and Information Industry Association (SIIA) released the trailer for a follow up to the original video of 1992, which premiered on September 9, 2009.
-Don't Copy That 2 features M. E. Hart reprising his role as "MC Double Def DP".
-The trailer shows armed SWAT police raiding homes and arresting the mothers of would-be pirates.
-The SIIA website says that "Antipiracy hero MC Double Def DP will return to drop some knowledge on would-be pirates in the sequel to 1992's 'Don't Copy That Floppy.'"
+In August 2009, the Software and Information Industry Association (SIIA) released a follow-up to the original video of 1992, titled Don't Copy That 2.
+The video features M. E. Hart reprising his role as "MC Double Def DP" and follows a college student named Jason who sells pirated software online before being arrested for his crimes (though it is unclear whether the legal repercussions are a dream or not).
+The video also features convicted software pirate Jeremiah Mondello in a prison interview.